Arkenon/slick-slider-block/readme.txt

 3. Search for the block within the Block Editor (Gutenberg) and begin using.

 == Changelog ==

+= 1.1.0 =
+* Added block supports for blocks

+= 1.0.9 =
+* Successfully tested with WordPress version 6.5

 = 1.0.8 =
 * Successfully tested with WordPress version 6.4